 Toothache

 A toothache can be a sign of tooth decay or gum disease as well as worn tooth enamel.
 You may feel hypersensitivity to hot or cold temperatures.
-If your toothache is not fixed by over-the-counter pain relievers, please contact our office so that we can find the best solution for you.
+If over-the-counter pain relievers don’t help, contact our office.
+Dr. Ousborne and Dr. Esterson can examine your teeth and recommend the best treatment to relieve pain and prevent further damage.

 Tooth Discoloration